March Madness 2017: 5 Powerhouses That Are On Upset Alert Entering The NCAA Tournament [Opinion]

 Oregon Ducks

-The Oregon Ducks will be playing without big man Chris Boucher, who was averaging 11.8 points, 6.1 rebounds, and 2.5 blocks per game before going down with an injury.
+The Oregon Ducks will be playing without big man Chris Boucher, who was averaging 11.8 points, 6.1 rebounds, and 2.5 blocks per game.
 That alone changes the makeup of this team, and it could also lead to Oregon coming up rather short in the 2017 NCAA tournament.
 The third-seeded Ducks will be taking on the Iona Gaels in the round of 64.

 The 14th-seeded Gaels might not have the longest winning streak in college hoops (they have only won three contests in a row), but they still managed to punch their ticket to the dance for the second year in a row.